 Like many of us, I am often overcome by choice-paralysis over all the options I have, and end up doing nothing because I am overwhelmed by all the ideas I come up with.

 Obviously there is a lot more to building a company then the MVP, but this wasn’t about building some global zaibatsu like Facebook or Google in his spare time, it was about starting something.
 Pieter’s 12 startups may turn into successful and self-sustaining businesses, but that wasn’t necessarily his goal.
-It was about shipping a product.
+It was about shipping multiple products quickly.

 Like most engineers I know, I have a long list of “someday” projects and ideas.
 I decided to take a long look at that list and distill it down to a few of the best, easiest to start projects in order to challenge myself to stop adding things to the list and start checking things off the list.